Euclid's theorem on the infinitude of primes: a historical survey of its proofs (300 B.C.--2022) and another new proof: Euclid's theorem on the infinitude of primes

 \sum_{n=1}^{\infty}\frac{1}{n^s}=\prod_{p}\frac{1}{1-\frac{1}{p^s}}\quad (s>1). )$ as a basis.
 It is not difficult to verify that this actually yields a topological space.
 In fact under this topology $S$ may be shown to be normal and hence metrizable.
 Each arithmetic progression is closed as well as open, since its complement is the union of other arithmetic progressions $($having the same difference$)$.
 As a result the union of any finite number of arithmetic progressions is closed.
 Consider now the set $A=\bigcup A_p$, where $A_p$ consists of all multiples of $p$, and $p$ runs though the set of primes $\ge 2$.
 The only numbers not belonging to $A$ are $-1$ and $1$, and since the set $\{-1,1\}$ is clearly not an open set, $A$ cannot be closed.
 Hence $A$ is not a finite union of closed sets which proves that there are an infinite of primes}.''

-In 1959 S. W. Golomb \cite{go} developed further the idea of F\"{u}rstenberg and gave another prooof of Euclid's theorem using a topology $\mathcal D$ on the set $\Bbb N$ of natural numbers with the base $\mathcal B=\left\{\{an+b\}:\, (a,b)=1\right\}$ ($(a,b)$ denotes the greatest common divisor of $a$ and $b$), defined in 1953 by M. Brown \cite{br}.
+In 1959 S. W. Golomb \cite{go} developed further the idea of Furstenberg and gave another prooof of Euclid's theorem using a topology $\mathcal D$ on the set $\Bbb N$ of natural numbers with the base $\mathcal B=\left\{\{an+b\}:\, (a,b)=1\right\}$ ($(a,b)$ denotes the greatest common divisor of $a$ and $b$), defined in 1953 by M. Brown \cite{br}.
 In the same paper Golomb proved that the topology $\mathcal D$ is {\it Hausdorff}, {\it connected} and {\it not regular}, $\Bbb N$ is ${\mathcal D}$-{\it connected}, and the {\it Dirichlet's theorem} (on primes in arithmetic progressions) is equivalent to the $\mathcal D$-density of the set of primes in $\Bbb N$.
 Moreover, in 1969 A. M. Kirch \cite{kir} proved that the {\it topological space} $(\Bbb N,\mathcal D)$ is not {\it locally connected}.

-In 2003 D. Cass and G. Wildenberg \cite{cw} (also cf. \cite{kl}) have shown that F\"{u}rstenberg's proof can be reformulated in the language of {\it periodic functions on integers}, without reference to topology.
-This is in fact, a beautiful combinatorial version of F\"{u}rstenberg's proof.
+In 2003 D. Cass and G. Wildenberg \cite{cw} (also cf. \cite{kl}) have shown that Furstenberg's proof can be reformulated in the language of {\it periodic functions on integers}, without reference to topology.
+This is in fact, a beautiful combinatorial version of Furstenberg's proof.
 Studying arithmetic properties of the multiplicative structure of {\it commutative rings} and related topologies, in 2001 \v{S}.
-Porubsky \cite{por} established new variants of F\"{u}rstenberg's topological proof.
-Notice also that F\"{u}rstenberg's proof of $IP$ is well analyzed in 2009 by A. Arana \cite{ar}, in 2008 by M. Baaz, S. Hetzl, A. Leitsch, C. Richter and H. Spohr \cite{bhlrs}, and also discussed in greater detail in 2011 by M. Detlefsen and A. Arana \cite{da}.
+Porubsky \cite{por} established new variants of Furstenberg's topological proof.
+Notice also that Furstenberg's proof of $IP$ is well analyzed in 2009 by A. Arana \cite{ar}, in 2008 by M. Baaz, S. Hetzl, A. Leitsch, C. Richter and H. Spohr \cite{bhlrs}, and also discussed in greater detail in 2011 by M. Detlefsen and A. Arana \cite{da}.
 Furthermore, C. W. Neville \cite[Theorem 1(a)]{ne1} pointed out that this proof has been extended in various directions, for example, to the setting of {\it Abstract Ideal Theory} see \cite{ks} and \cite{por}.

-More than 50 years later, in 2009 using F\"{u}rstenberg's ideas but rephrased without topological language, I. D. Mercer \cite{m} provided a new short proof that the number of primes is infinite.
-Finally, notice that F\"{u}rstenberg's proof is an important beginning example in the {\it Theory of profinite groups} (see book reviews by A. Lubotzky \cite{lub} in 2001).
+More than 50 years later, in 2009 using Furstenberg's ideas but rephrased without topological language, I. D. Mercer \cite{m} provided a new short proof that the number of primes is infinite.
+Finally, notice that Furstenberg's proof is an important beginning example in the {\it Theory of profinite groups} (see book reviews by A. Lubotzky \cite{lub} in 2001).